home-assistant/intents/README.md

 Anyone can [contribute to the repository](CONTRIBUTING.md).
 The sentences will be reviewed by the language leaders and merged if they are correct.
 You can either contribute new sentences or improve existing ones.

-If you only want to contribute sentences that should be supported, but don't feel comfortable with YAML, you can add them to [the issue of your language](https://github.com/home-assistant/intents/issues?q=is:issue+is:open+label:%22suggest+sentence%22).
+If you only want to contribute sentences that should be supported, but don't feel comfortable with YAML, you can add them to [the discussion for your language](https://github.com/home-assistant/intents/discussions/categories/supported-sentences).
 Limit your submissions to commands that work with the [supported intents](intents.yaml).

 ## Intents